mims-harvard/TDC/README.md

 ## Disclaimer

-DrugDataLoader is an open-source effort.
+TDC is an open-source effort.
 Many datasets are aggregated from various public website sources.
 If it infringes the copyright of the dataset author, please let us know and we will take it down ASAP.